 Remember that the recruiter can see you, so you need to think about the basics like your location and your outfit.

-While recruiters won’t expect you to have a full studio set-up, it’s best to showcase your professionalism by choosing a simple background which is easy on the eye.
+While recruiters won’t expect you to have a full studio set-up, it’s best to showcase your professionalism by choosing a simple background that is easy on the eye.
 A light coloured wall would be perfect.
 It’s also important to choose somewhere quiet to film where you won’t be disturbed.

 In terms of your outfit, smart casual is usually best, but try to get a feel for the specific company you’re applying for.
-For example, a modern marketing agency might appreciate a funky shirt and your nose piercing, but a more parred back, corporate outfit would be better for a finance job.
+For example, a modern marketing agency might appreciate a funky shirt and your nose piercing, but a more parred back, the corporate outfit would be better for a finance job.

 You might want to add some text, music or make a few cuts to your video once you're done.
 But unless you’re applying for a very creative role, don't go overboard and create something gimmicky or OTT — it might put some recruiters off.